shatodj/bolt-shato-theme/README.md

 # bolt-shato-theme
 The boilerplate theme for Bolt 4 CMS.

-The theme is desigen to provide easy way to extend core elements in the template.
-Custom content types in theme enhances user experience to put custom reusable Section Blocks.
+The theme is designed to provide an easy way to extend core elements in the template.
+Custom content types in theme enhance user experience to put custom reusable Section Blocks.

 ## Features
-- Customize colors appereance
+- Customize colors appearance
-- Extends themes blocks usingt twig
+- Extends themes blocks using twig
-- Lazy loading for images and section backgounds
+- Lazy loading for images and section backgrounds
 - Responsive design
 - dev and production build
 - NO JQUERY as you don't need it!